 Using the Correct Header Tag

 Headers that use header classes tell users, search engines and screen readers the hierarchy of information on the page, as well as how the various sections relate.

 Just like headers in a common word document, header classes create an index within the page that helps users find the information they’re seeking.
 Page titles and H1s are the top-level of importance and all sections on the page should relate.
 H2s are the second most important information on the page and so on.

 Clear and well-written headers are critical when a user is listening to your pages with a screen reader (e.g., JAWS, NVDA, VoiceOver, etc.).
 Take the time to imagine how your web pages would sound if they were read aloud.

 Also, keep in mind that screen readers allow users to tab through a webpage from header to header.
 Headers must be ordered logically with only one H1 per page and the rest of the headers ordered logically to meet accessibility requirements and provide a quality user experience.
 For example, you must have an H2 on the page before you should use an H3.

 Like screen readers, search engines in browsers also look at the hierarchy of information on your pages based on the header classes.
 That information is used to create your search results.

 Select your header classes and write your headers with organic searching in mind.
-If a user is seeking your information, what are they likely to type into a search engine (e.g., Google, Yahoo, Bing).
-It is especially important that make sure all your page titles and H1 are optimized for searchability.
+If a user is seeking your information, what are they likely to type into a search engine (e.g., Google, Yahoo, Bing)?
+It is especially important to make sure all your page titles and H1 are optimized for searchability.